Where growth usually breaks in DTC e-commerce

 A strong diagnostic does not start with a new campaign brief.
 It starts by finding where the ecommerce GTM system is leaking: who the brand is for, what the business wants customers to buy next, which channels are creating durable demand, and whether the economics support scale.

-A senior fractional CMO should leave the 30-day diagnostic with a clear point of view: where the business is strong, where it is pretending, and what must change first.
+The diagnostic should end with a clear point of view: where the business is strong, where it is pretending, and what must change first.
 The output is not a slide deck full of observations.
-It is an operating agenda.
+It is an agenda the team can act on.

 The 90-day fix-list shape

-The first 90 days should tighten the growth system before adding complexity.
+The first 90 days should clean up the growth system before adding complexity.
 For Series A and beyond DTC companies, the work usually falls into five lanes.

 Reset the commercial narrative